Conservatory Teaching Artists

 Conservatory and Educational Programs Director

 Takakuwa is a classically trained actor, director and educator.
 She has worked at many theatrical institutions around the country including the Sundance Children’s Theatre, The Music Center on Tour and the Indiana Repertory Theatre.
-At SCR, she appeared in The Man Who Came to Dinner and in 14 seasons of A Christmas Carol and Education Touring Productions.
-She has directed many past Players* productions including Metamorphoses, Hard Times, Cinderella, Mansfield Park, two productions of Into the Woods, Snow Angel, Seussical, Annie, Bliss, Peter Pan, David Copperfield and Mary Poppins.
-While a longtime resident artist at the classical repertory company A Noise Within, she appeared in many productions including The Triumph of Love, The Comedy of Errors, The Misanthrope, Another Part of the Forest, The Seagull and Our Town.
+At SCR, she appeared in The Man Who Came to Dinner along with 14 seasons in the cast of A Christmas Carol, and Education Touring Productions.
+She has directed many past Players productions including most recently Into the Woods, After Juliet, Matilda, Nicholas Nickleby, Peter Pan, Snow Angel and Metamorphoses, and directs SCR's annual production of A Christmas Carol..
+While a longtime resident artist at the classical repertory company A Noise Within, she appeared in many productions, including The Triumph of Love, The Comedy of Errors, The Misanthrope, Another Part of the Forest, The Seagull and Our Town.
 She directed Henry V, Twelfth Night and Shooting Stars at the Actors Co-op theatre in Hollywood.
-She holds a BA from Smith College and an MFA in acting from the California Institute of the Arts.
+Takakuwa holds a BA from Smith College and an MFA in acting from the California Institute of the Arts.
 She received an honorable mention by the Tony Award's Excellence in Theatre Education Awards and the California Educational Theatre Association's Professional Artist Award in 2019.

 Joe Alanes

-Alanes performed with his first contract from Actors Equity Association at South Coast Repertory over 20 years ago!
+Alanes performed with his first contract from Actors Equity Association at South Coast Repertory more than 20 years ago!
 He has also been on the resident faculty at SCR for almost 20 years, both as a teaching artist and the Junior Players director.
-Currently, Joe is the Director of Education & Outreach at Laguna Playhouse, where he is currently directing the Youth Theatre’s Peter and the Starcatcher and simultaneously understudying the role of Appa in Kim’s Convenience, the first mainstage show of the 2022-23 Season.
+Currently, Joe is the Director of Education & Outreach at Laguna Playhouse, where he has directed many Youth Theatre productions including Peter & the Starcatcher.
 Joe is Co-Artistic Director of Modjeska Playhouse, where he has directed and acted in a number of plays.
 He has also taught at the Orange County School of the Arts, where he directed several plays including Spoon River Anthology, a collaboration between OCSA and Modjeska Playhouse.
-He was formerly Director of Theatre at Mater Dei, toured the country with various productions as an actor, ASM, stage manager, and company manager, and was a director and program manager at Kaiser Permanente Educational Theatre.
+He was formerly Director of Theatre at Mater Dei High School, toured the country with various productions as an actor, ASM, stage manager, and company manager, and was a director and program manager at Kaiser Permanente Educational Theatre.
 Joe graduated from UCLA with a BA in Theatre and is currently completing his MA in Education and CTE Credential in Performing Arts and Media.
 He is a proud member of Actors Equity Association.

 Donald Amerson